How to Budget for A Wedding

 - Invitations, gifts, and wedding cake usually amount to roughly 5%.

-- The bride and groom’s rings may amount to around 3% to 5% of the wedding budget, depending on your taste and style and the taste and style of your bride-to-be.
+- The rings may amount to around 3% to 5% of the wedding budget, depending on your taste and style and the taste and style of your spouse-to-be.

 - Keep around 10% aside for hidden wedding costs.
 These include unexpected travel costs, consultation fees, overlooked items, and emergency expenses.
 For instance, if one of your vendors fails to meet your expectations and you need to reorder something.
 Not fun, but it happens.